caltechlibrary/newt/newt_yaml_syntax.md

 : (required) This holds the request HTTP method and path.
 If the HTTP method is missing a POST is assumed.
 Requests in templates like with request in routes can contain inline string variables.
 Example would be `{name}` used in the YAML below.

 `template`
 : (required) This is the path to the template associated with request.
 NOTE: Pandoc web service does not support partial templates.
-Mustache does support partial templates
+Handlebars does support partial templates

-`partials`
-: (optional) A list of paths to partial Mustache templates used by `.template`.

-`vocabularies`
-: (optional) This is a YAML file containing "vocabulary" items that can be incorporated into the output of your Mustache template.
-Example would be auto complete form elements.
-It is read at Newt Mustache startup along with the template.

-`options`
+`document`
-: (optional) An object that can be merged in with JSON received for processing by your Mustache template.
+: (optional) An object that can be merged in with JSON received for processing by your Handlebars template.
 Options can be set per template but are also inherited from the resolved names and values in the applications' attribute of the Newt YAML file.

 `debug`
 : (optional) this turns on debugging output for this template.

-Example of newtmustache YAML:
+Example of nte YAML:

 ~~~yaml
 applications: